 WADI is a solar powered UV measurement device that visualizes the process of solar water disinfection (SODIS) in PET or Glassbottles.
 It is placed alongside bottles that are filled with contaminated water and exposed to the sun.
 Once the process is completed, a smiley face on the WADI confirms that the water is safe to drink.
 WADI is endorsed by the WHO, meeting its microbiological performance criteria and is classified for providing targeted protection.

-Saving the environment - one WADI at a time
+one WADI at a time

 WADI is simple, reliable and easy-to-use.
 Obtaining safe drinking water with WADI can be achieved through five simple steps.